If you live in a hail-prone region, you’ll want to ask these questions when searching for the best type of roof for hail:

 - Charges for different types or levels of warranties.

 Since 1957, DECRA Metal Roofing products have withstood the elements in some of the harshest climates around the world.
-Our stone-coated metal roofs have the highest UL2218 Class 4 Impact rating and are warranted for hail penetration up to 2.5” in diameter.
+Our stone-coated metal roofs have the highest UL2218 Class 4 Impact rating and are warrantied for hail penetration up to 2.5” in diameter.

 We take testing a step further by conducting the NBS Series 23 Hail Resistance of Roofing Materials test with ice ball compressed air guns.
 As stated by Terralab Engineers International: “DECRA products withstood hailstones up to 3” in diameter without damage.
 The products also withstood without damage by impact from 4” hailstones.
 The 4” hailstones are not part of the NBS Series 23 and were shot for client information purposes only.”

-In addition to providing superior protection from hail and high winds, DECRA metal roofs are weather-resistant and known for their durability, longevity and other benefits, including:
+In addition to providing superior protection from hail and high winds, DECRA metal roofs are weather-resistant and known for their durability, longevity, and other benefits, including:

 - Longevity: Metal roofs can last between 40 and 70 years.

-- Durability: Metal roofs are resistant to hail, winds, storms, hurricanes, tornadoes, fire and nearly anything else Mother Nature has to throw at them.
+- Durability: Metal roofs are resistant to hail, winds, storms, hurricanes, tornadoes, fire, and nearly anything else Mother Nature has to throw at them.

-- Low Maintenance: Unlike traditional roofing materials, metal roofs don’t require ongoing upkeep, frequent repairs or expensive treatments.
+- Low Maintenance: Unlike traditional roofing materials, metal roofs don’t require ongoing upkeep, frequent repairs, or expensive treatments.

 - Environmentally Friendly: Metal roofs are a sustainable product and are 100% recyclable at the end of their lifespan.